top of page

 There are times when the passive voice is helpful, like when it’s not clear who or what the subject is.
 For example: a complaint was made about the noise (we don’t know who the complainant is).

 Using the active voice is good practice, and it’s a necessity when communicating via social media.
-Our digital world lends itself to a more conversational-style of communicating with your customers.
+Our digital world lends itself to a more conversational style of communicating with your customers.

 Use inclusive language

-• simple language works best.
+clear, plain language works best.
 There’s no need for big fancy words when one simple word will do